API Reference

 class Clock(initial_time=0)

-anim_attrs(obj, *, duration, step=0, transition=<function Clock._linear>, output_seq_type=<class 'tuple'>, **animated_properties) Awaitable
+anim_attrs(obj, *, duration, step=0, transition=<function Clock._linear>, **animated_properties) Awaitable

-Animates attibutes of any object.
+Animates attributes of any object.

 import types